wattsUpJaz/100-days-of-code/log.md

 **Thoughts**: I feel like I put a lot of hard work in today, but I don't feel super satisfied.
 Adding the art makes the game feel much more real, but I'm very nervous about the overall feel.
 Tt's still feeling pretty amateur-ish to me I think.
 Ugh.
 Small wins I guess.

 I need to figure out the Navigation server at some point so the enemy navigates around obstacles.
 That's going to be a beast.

+### Day 16: Tuesday - September 27, 2022

+**Today's Progress**: Fixed enemy + player + witch house interactions so that they're cleaner and enemies can interact with each other without breaking everything.
+Created a prototype of the spell casting mini game.

+**Thoughts**: The mini game is kind of cool, but it feels just a little to hard to grasp right now.
+Maybe I'll simplify it down in the beginning.
+Writing down a list of things to do yesterday really helped me tackle the harder problems today.
+I was really dreading figuring out that mini game, but I made a lot of progress on it today, even though it still feels funky.
+I think I do the very detailed work and the very high level work descently.
+It's this middle ground where the prototypes need to make the jump into finished product that's killing me.
+I'm very nervous that my work will only ever feel amateur-ish.
+Hey, I'm still here trying though.
+Trying as hard as I can.